 At QuestionPro, we understand the importance of panel research.
 We provide power to your research with an incredible sample consisting of 22 million panelists, from over 32 countries with 300+ profile data points.
 We provide our customers with 360-degree survey solutions.
 We understand our customers and their needs and provide the answers accordingly.

-Let’s take an example to understand how panel research is executed at an organizational level and how it helps derive meaningful insights.
+Let’s take an example of panel research to understand how it is executed at an organizational level and how it helps derive meaningful insights.

 In market research, the most commonly used panel is that of consumer panels.
 This panel type is used by organizations to get an understanding of buyer/customer psychology, personality and purchasing habits that extend to the type of product/service preference, features, and influence of cost factors.
 Typically used in qualitative market research studies, the panelists are usually localized and sourced from specific geographic regions and are rarely generalized.

 Let’s take a hypothetical instance where, say, Apple intends to understand the scope of improvement or feature enhancement in comparison to a competitor, say, Samsung.
 In this case, Apple can get effective consumer insights by conducting online community research on a sample of “smartphone customers who use Samsung products”.
 This way, Apple can gather actionable feedback on what it needs to do to attract Samsung users by potentially implementing the collected feedback.
 The success of such panel research is highly dependent on the quality of the sample with multiple determining factors such as concept and question understanding, honesty and willingness to provide active feedback.

 - The rate of research response is amplified as panel members have willingly signed up to participate in the research process.

 - Different aspects of a particular subject can be discussed with panel members, unlike other research methods where a single topic needs to be discussed at a time.
 This makes panel research effective and less expensive.